 Also, I realize at this point that I am not meant to be with anyone else but myself right now.
-So I’m trying to find find ways to be happy with me, on my own, doing my own thing.
+So I’m trying to find ways to be happy with myself, on my own, doing my own thing.

 I know I have a lot of self work to do to try and help myself move past this.
 I need to heal my past and all the pain I have felt in order to try and be a better person for me.
-I know that a lot of me believing I’m not worthy of love is my depression.
-It’s one part an unloving past, one part depression and one part anxiety, I know I have my work cut out for me.
+I know that a lot of me believes I’m not worthy of love because of my depression.
+It’s one part my past, one part depression and one part anxiety, I know I have my work cut out for me.